larrychambers/larrychambers.github.io/about.md

 younger, and a size 4, I used to cold call city managers, mayors, etc. marketing 457 plans....
 I got in the door every time.
 Loved it Larry, loved it.
 I am humbly, your #1 fan! <b>Carol</b>

-<b>“</b>Larry Chambers’ First Time Investor books offer real-world investment applications in an understandable way” <b>Jack Canfield,</b> Chicken Soup for the Soul, #1 New York Times bestseller.
+<b>“</b>Larry Chambers’ First Time Investor books offer real-world investment applications in an understandable way” <b>Jack Canfield,</b> Chicken Soup for the Soul, #1 New York Times bestseller.<br><br>

+<b>“</b>I made Larry Chambers book mandatory reading for my Ranger team.
+I’d quiz my men about what they’d learned; to be bold, daring, tenacious, audacious, and don’t be afraid to make a decision.
+We went from the worst platoon in the regiment to the best platoon in six months.
+In training we’d get to objective so fast they had to hold us back.
+This book made a difference.” <b> MSG (ret) H. "Mad Max" Mullen </b> 75th Ranger Regiment, Ranger course instructor <br><br>

+<b>“</b>Larry - The VA group loved your book.
+The literary types liked the last couple of lines you wrote about the ancient Roman soldiers living away from the city for the first couple of years back.
+The room got quiet when they talked about that.
+Everyone recalled their favorite moments in your book, favorite stories, and everybody commented on the humor and detail you provided.
+I told them the story your story about Univ of Utah and the kind Dean.
+The group actually ran over 30 minutes – that’s a lot of time to stay after work for a group of people who just finished working 8-10 hour shifts.